There are so many opinions about millennials and how they are either shaping or destroying our economy.

 - Millennials don't spend enough.
 Many retailers complain that millennials are responsible for the decline of the retail industry and closure of department stores.
 The majority of millennials came of age during the great recession of 2008 and as a result, frugal habits have ingrained in their psyche out of fear and unrest faced during this financial crisis.

 - Millennials are drowning in debt.
 Americans owe more than $1.4 trillion in student loans and the majority of that debt belongs to millennials, according to a survey of 1,000 Millennials by ORC International.
 While millennials may be saving their money, the majority of their income is spent on repaying debt, resulting in depleted savings and lower disposable income.
+That's why we recommend services like Pathrise that help millennials get higher paying jobs earlier in their career.

 - Millennials are financially unable to purchase a home.
 While millennials are saving their money for retirement and their first home, debt makes it difficult for millennials to buy their first home right away.
 Aside from that, many millennials are waiting to buy their first home until they are financially stable, even before they get married.
 While the rise of debt is one factor in the delay to buy property, many millennials have a desire to discover one's true self and search for identity and meaning before settling down.